DLMP Awards

 Small Research Grants

-The DLMP is pleased to announce the continued availability of small research grants for primary faculty to support the acquisition of supplies, equipment or services that will lead to the development of new preliminary data to enhance the success of future research funding.
+The DLMP is pleased to announce the continued availability of small research grants for primary faculty to support the acquisition of supplies, equipment, and/or services that will lead to the development of new preliminary data to enhance the success of future research funding.
+Projects that are intended to support the generation of data to be used in larger grant proposals are especially encouraged.

 If the application is a revision or will support resubmission of a proposal to NIH or another major funder, applicants must provide a summary of the reviews to which they are responding.